Archives Scrapbooks

 ARCH.2003.24, Rendition: 796409

-1. Rogers Appointed Director of City Art Museum in St. Louis:
+1. Rogers Appointed Director of City Art Museum, St. Louis:

-• Meyric R. Rogers has been appointed director of the City Art Museum in St. Louis, replacing Samuel L. Shaver, who died in September.
-Mr. Rogers was previously the director of the Baltimore Museum of Art.
+• Meyric R. Rogers is appointed as the new director of the City Art Museum of St. Louis, replacing the late Samuel L. Sherer.
+Rogers will also retain his position as director of the Baltimore Museum of Art until October.
+Charles Percy Davis is currently serving as the acting director.

 3. Fogg Museum Exhibit Echoes Great Predecessor: